 - Sugilite's voice clips from the episode are used, and Sardonyx wonders if they have to pay her voice actress for it.

 - Smoky is also tested for having a Breath Weapon like Alexandrite does, first seen in the season 3 episode "Super Watermelon Island".

 - Sardonyx's mug has "I love EC" written on it, a reference to Empire City in a similar vein to "I Love NY".

-- Both Steven and Amethyst while fused show similar insecurities as the ones explored during "Steven Vs Amethyst", putting themselves down and calling themselves useless.
+- Smoky Quartz shows insecurities similar to the ones explored in Steven and Amethyst during "Steven Vs Amethyst", frequently putting themself down and calling themself useless.

 - This isn't the first time we've seen a room in the temple grow unstable and dangerous to those inside it.
 Unlike "Rose's Room" its not due to the room being overloaded, but instead it's due to the gem it belongs to no longer existing.